 We will take 8-10 players on a roster.

 Do I have to pay for all the tournaments if we cannot make one?

 In an effort to keep our club cost down we bill you for tournaments after we have signed each team up.
 We will break the cost down by players on the team, therefore it is one payment and you are expected to pay in full even if you will not make a tournament.

 We no longer accept waiver players; however we reserve the right at a particular age group to accept waivers on a case-by-case basis.

 Can my daughter split practice time with another sport?

-You must make the vast majority of practices and skills sessions in order to receive equal playing time.
+You must make the vast majority of practices and skills sessions.
+Exceptions are coach’s discretion.

 When are payments due?